Shackleton's Tigerfishing Lodge

 Methods: Throughout the year, trolling, drift bait fishing, spinning, and fly fishing are popular methods.
 Worm fishing is popular for bream (worms are supplied).

-Guides: The guides are courteous, knowledgeable, and speak Fishing English - enough to get by.
+Guides: The guides are courteous and knowledgeable, speaking enough Fishing English to get by.
 Two anglers per boat and guide.

 Fishing License: No fishing license is required at the Lodge.